Algorithmically random sequence: Per Martin-Löf

+(Per Martin-Löf, 1966) defined "Martin-Löf randomness" by only allowing laws of randomness that are Turing-computable.
+In other words, a sequence is random iff it passes all Turing-computable tests of randomness.

+The thesis that the definition of Martin-Löf randomness "correctly" captures the intuitive notion of randomness has been called the Martin-Löf–Chaitin Thesis; it is somewhat similar to the Church–Turing thesis.

 Three equivalent definitions

 Martin-Löf's original definition of a random sequence was in terms of constructive null covers; he defined a sequence to be random if it is not contained in any such cover.
-Gregory Chaitin, Leonid Levin and Claus-Peter Schnorr proved a characterization in terms of algorithmic complexity: a sequence is random if there is a uniform bound on the compressibility of its initial segments.
+Gregory Chaitin, Leonid Levin and Claus Peter Schnorr proved a characterization in terms of algorithmic complexity: a sequence is random if there is a uniform bound on the compressibility of its initial segments.
 Schnorr gave a third equivalent definition in terms of martingales.
 Li and Vitanyi's book An Introduction to Kolmogorov Complexity and Its Applications is the standard introduction to these ideas.